• Skip to primary navigation

 DSC2664 1 - Hobak Bokkeum (Stir-fried Zucchini)

-This dish can be vegan if you use salt or soup soy sauce (gukganjang) to season.
+This dish can be vegan if you use salt or soup soy sauce (guk ganjang, 국간장) to season.
 However, the classic seasoning for this Korean side dish is saeujeot (or saewujeot, 새우젓), which is salted and fermented tiny shrimp.
 It adds a delicious savory flavor to the zucchini.
 Fish sauce works as well.

 DSC 0108 1 - Hobak Bokkeum (Stir-fried Zucchini)

-Saeujeot is a staple ingredient most commonly usedin kimchi but itsdistinct savory flavor works wonderfully as a seasoning for various other dishes such as gyeran jjim (steamed egg), sundubu jjigae (soft tofu jjigae), kongnamul guk (soybean sprout soup) and bossam (boiled pork).
 If you have leftover saeujeot from making kimchi, keep it in the freezer in a freezer bag.
 It won’t freeze because of the high level of salt content, but will keep well for a long time.

-You can keep this zucchini side dish in the fridge up to 4 days if it lasts that long.
+You can keep this zucchini side dish in the fridge for up to 4 days if it lasts that long.

 More zucchini recipes